networkandcode/networkandcode.github.io/_posts/kubernetes/2021-08-07-kubernetes-launch-a-cluster-with-kind.md

 ---
-title: kubernetes > launch a cluster with kind
+title: "kubernetes > launch a cluster with kind"
-categories: kind
+categories: "kind"
 ---

 We can launch a cluster easily with kind on our Linux system.
 Lets see how to do it.